The Only Locally-Owned Emergency and Specialty Hospital in Minnesota

 read more

-If your pet is experiencing active seizures, cluster seizures, or status epilepticus, these are considered “RED” – or true emergencies – on our Fast Track Triage system.
+If your pet is experiencing severe symptoms of hypothermia, this is considered a “RED” – or true emergency – on our Fast Track Triage system.
 We advise you to seek immediate veterinary care.
 Please call ahead of your arrival so the veterinary team knows to expect you!
-Note that a single seizure that lasts less than five minutes with full recovery is considered a “GREEN” case on
+Wrap a warm blanket around your pet and turn on the heat in the car while transporting your pet to the vet.

 read more